-We have also filed patents on the use of hair follicle derived stem cells (see EP 1 509 597 B1) entitled "Method for isolating hair follicle mesenchymal stem cells".
+We have also filed patents on the use of hair follicle derived stem cells entitled "Method for isolating hair follicle mesenchymal stem cells".
 This family of patents describes methods for isolating stem cells from hair follicles, and the growth and use of these stem cells for the treatment of a variety of medical conditions (including hair loss).
-Within this portfolio, there are granted patents in Australia (AU 2003246521), Europe (EP1 509 597 B1), the United States (8,431,400) and Japan (2010-274731) which were issued unopposed.
-In Canada, a notice of allowance has been issued for CPA 2488-057 titled "Hair Follicle Mesenchymal Stem Cells and use thereof".
+Within this portfolio, there are granted patents in Australia (AU 2003246521), Europe (EP1 509 597 B1), the United States (8,431,400) and Canada (2,488,057).
 Additional related patent applications are also pending in other jurisdictions.